Moyhe/Software-As-A-Service/README.md

 ### Full Stack Software as a service

-Full Stack Project Management SPA with react 18, typescript, tailwindcss, inertia, Dokcer and Laravel 11
+Full Stack software as a service with react 18, typescript, tailwindcss, inertia, Dokcer and Laravel 11

 ![My logo](public/img/2024-06-23_21-120.png)